||"dawnbreak in the west"|

 Lewis will in p.
 19 compare that non-Qur'anic equestrian idiom to the Vulgar Latin (he says Italian) "manage", "to handle" - that is, horses again.
 Eighth-century Byzantine Greek had taken on some Vulgar Latin as well, among them a clear cognate to "caballero" which I find in Theophanes and Symeon the Logothete.
 The Arab habit with Late Antique chivalric terms was to calque them into Arabic, as p.
 19 furûsiya.

 The Arabs had contact with Greeks and with Romans long before the Byzantine era.
 But in those days, North Mediterranean statecraft jargon tended to the nautical, like Latinate "governor" which derives from steering a ship.
 (I'd say, from old Ionian; if from classical Attic, the Romans would surely latinise what they heard as "cybernator".)
 The early suras also have a nautical focus, as Fred Donner noticed in Narratives of Islamic Origins; they impressed Donner so much his first chapter set Islam's birth by the Red Sea, if not in it.
-These terms in Arabic did not contribute to a theory of governance.
+Still these nautical terms in Arabic did not contribute to a theory of governance.

-What we find in the Qur'an instead are several references to guidance, hudâ.
+For leadership, what we find in the Qur'an are several references to guidance, hudâ.
 From Michael MacDonald, "Romans go Home?
 Rome and other 'outsiders' as viewed from the Syro-Arabian Desert" (2014) and as I remember from Ahmad al-Jallad (2015), the old "Safaitic" dialect of what has become Arabic had its own idioms for leadership.
 These dealt with exactly this: guidance, as in - through the desert.
 Such idiom survived until the Umayyad era, given how John bar Penkaye calls Muhammad, in closely-related Syriac, the Arabs' mhaddyânâ.